-GROUP HOMES: A group home is defined as a state licensed residential care home serving not more than 8 persons who have a handicap or disability as defined in 9 V.S.A. §4501.
-In accordance with the Act [4412(1)], a group home shall be considered by right to constitute a permitted single family residential use of property, except that no such home shall be so considered if it locates within 1,000 feet of another group home.
+GROUP HOMES: A group home is defined as a residential care home, operated under state licensing or registration, serving not more than eight (8) persons who have a handicap or disability as defined in 9 V.S.A. §4501.
+In accordance with the Act [4412(1)], a group home shall be considered by right to constitute a permitted single-unitresidential use of property, except that no such home shall be so considered if it locates within 1,000 feet of another group home.